SwathiSherigar/Introduction-to-Social-Media-Marketing-workshop/practicals.md

 - **Pair Plot:** Visualizes pairwise relationships between features (`Views` and `Likes`) and color-codes by cluster.

 - **Elbow Method for Optimal K**
+The elbow method helps determine the optimal number of clusters for the K-Means algorithm by plotting the sum of squared distances (SSE) for different numbers of clusters.
+This code performs the following:

+- **Calculates SSE**: Computes the sum of squared distances between data points and their assigned cluster centers for different numbers of clusters.
+- **Plots the Elbow Curve**: Creates a plot showing how SSE changes with the number of clusters.
+- **Identifies the Optimal Number of Clusters**: The "elbow" of the curve indicates the optimal number of clusters where adding more clusters does not significantly improve the model.

 **Code:**